mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-FAQ.md

 If you are still having issues with dotnet, some users have reported that installing the [dotnet sdk](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-6.0.402-windows-x64-installer) to their computer after deleting the `dotnet` folder fixed the issue.
 Our guess is that the full installer fixes some issues that were preventing our installer from working.

 **Check Natives.log**
 In the [logs folder](https://github.com/tModLoader/tModLoader/wiki/Basic-tModLoader-Usage-Guide#logs), open up `Natives.log`.
-If it says "An assembly specified in the application dependencies manifest (Microsoft.NETCore.App.deps.json) was not found" or something similar, double check that you followed all the steps in **Delete `dotnet` folder** suggestion above.
+* If it says "An assembly specified in the application dependencies manifest (Microsoft.NETCore.App.deps.json) was not found" or something similar, double check that you followed all the steps in **Delete `dotnet` folder** suggestion above.
+* If it says "System.AccessViolationException: Attempted to read or write protected memory.", follow the [Fresh Install](#fresh-install) and [Fresh Install Terraria](#fresh-install-terraria) steps.

 **Disable Proton**
 Do not use Proton on Linux, it will not work.
 If you did, you'll have to [Delete dotnet folder](#delete-dotnet-folder) after disabling Proton for tModLoader.